Email bounces are inevitable when cold emailing. But, first.

 Some common reason for bounces are:

 - The email address is incorrect - the most common reason for failure.
-This is classified as a hard bounce.
+It classifies as a hard bounce.

 - There was a temporary failure at the email servers in sending the email - classified as a soft bounce.